Calendar Girl (1993 film): Plot

-While Marilyn Monroe is enjoying her rise to stardom and iconic pop culture status, a trio of childhood friends happily, and surreptitiously, obtain racy pictures of her for their pubescent enjoyment.

-Once they mature (at least by age), Roy has his eyes set on joining the Military despite his strained relationship with his father.
-His buddy, Scott, has a prosthetic leg and is to be married soon to his darling significant other Becky.
-Their pal Ned, known affectionately as "Bleuer," works at a small town store.
+As kids three friends, Roy, Scott and Ned, obtain suggestive photographs of the celebrity Marilyn Monroe and develop an obsession.
+Now older, Roy sets his eyes on joining the Military despite a strained relationship with his father.
+Scott, is set to marry his sweet heart Becky.
+Ned, known affectionately as "Bleuer," works at a small town store.
+The three decide to go on a trip to California and fufil their lifelong dream of meeting Monroe.

-Thanks to Roy's uncle, the three desirous and hapless friends shack up at his place in California, where they yearn to meet—if only for a brief second—the fabulous and stunning Miss Marilyn Monroe.
-Their quest leads to shenanigans, and silliness ensues as they arrange the most brainless ideas to win over their idol.
-One includes corralling a "sad" cow to moo outside of Miss Monroe's luxurious residence, another has the guys speeding after Marilyn towards a nude beach, while an entirely separate subplot has them dodging some bad guys that are after Roy.
+Chaos ensues as they arrange over the top ideas to win over their idol.
+One includes corralling a "sad" cow to moo outside of Miss Monroe's luxurious residence.
+Another idea has them speeding after her towards a nude beach.

+While an entirely separate subplot has them dodging some bad guys that are after Roy.

-Eventually, it is up to Marilyn to pity the trio's collectively desperate agony.
-The boys devise a clever scheme to avoid Miss Monroe's hawkish maid, and Roy haplessly asks Miss Monroe for a date.
+Nearing the end of their trip, they devise one final scheme.
+Roy asks Miss Monroe for a date.
 This leads to further despair amongst the trio.
 They begin to regret coming out for the trip and they decide to go out on the town one last time.

-In a sudden twist, Monroe finally does agree to a date upon the sandy splendor of the Californian beach.
-Initially, while resentment has grown between the three friends, Roy is designated to be the lucky one that gets to hopefully "canoe" Miss Monroe, but he passes off the opportunity to his buddy "Bleuer."
-He agrees, and treats the lovely Miss Monroe to a platonic, but wonderful night.

-While Roy (in his macho way) is disappointed by Bleuer's effort, the boys return home to the sad news that Marilyn has abruptly died of a drug overdose.
+But, in a twist, Monroe finally agrees to a date upon the Californian beach.
+While initially resentment has grown between the three friends, Roy is eventually designated to be the lucky one that gets to meet Miss Monroe.
+He decides to pass off the opportunity to Bleuer.
+Bleuer treats the lovely Miss Monroe, but the night remains platonic.
+While Roy is disappointed by Bleuer's effort.
+The boys return home and learn the news that Marilyn has abruptly died of a drug overdose.

-Back home, Scott continues his plans to marry his love, Becky, and Roy tussles with his father in the gym which leads to one last touching moment between the two before Roy is shipped out to boot camp.

-The film's last image is of Bleuer as he embraces his wild side and partakes in a telephone booth gathering that enchants a local college girl in his favor.
+Back home, Scott continues his plans to marry his love, Becky.
+Roy tussles with his father in the gym, leading to one last moment before Roy shippes out to boot camp.
+In the last scene, Bleuer embraces his wild side, joining a party where he falls in love with a local college girl.